lscoughlin/function.sql/README.md

 # function.sql
-java.util.function classes that throw SqlException
+java.util.function classes with Sql prefix added and that throw SqlException